-The 2021-2022 school year showed a significant turnover and hiring of site administrators.
-Building the capacity of site administrators over that last two years that are either new to an admirative position or moved school sites continues to be an area of progress for the District.
-School administrators participated in training to strengthen Professional Learning Communities and a Response To Intervention tiered framework.
+The 2021-2022 school year showed a significant turnover and hiring of new site administrators.
+Building the capacity of site leadership over the last two years, for either new administrators or moving administrators, continues to be an area of progress for the District.
+School administrators participated in training to strengthen Professional Learning Communities (PLC) and to learn about the Response To Intervention (RTI) tiered framework.
 Progress in this area has been identified in either the school site's self-study as part of the WASC process or through the annual site needs assessments.